How to Claim Flight Cancellation Compensation

 You can read lots more information regarding how EC 261 applies to connecting flights on our missed connection compensation page.
 However, the quickest way to check your eligibility is by entering your flight details in the box below.

 How to File a Claim for Cancellation Compensation

-What To Do If Your Flight Is Canceled
+What To Do If Your Flight Is Cancelled

 If you’re traveling to or from the European Union, here’s what to do when your flight is unexpectedly scrubbed:

-- Collect proof that your flight was canceled, e.g. boarding pass, vouchers and any other travel documents.
+- Collect proof that your flight was cancelled, e.g. boarding pass, vouchers and any other travel documents.

 - Get the airline to provide written confirmation of the cancellation and reasons behind it.

 - Request an alternate flight to your destination - or a refund.